ONSdigital/demi-scrolly-poc/README.md

 When you preview the visualisation, you should see what you've built in the preview.
 Grab the code from the index html and put it as a content block in Florence and you should see your beautiful creation.

 ![Screenshot of Florence editor](image.png)

+## Work in progress
+So this isn't working.
+On a more complex example, the styles are getting loaded with external resources which Florence doesn't handle.
+I've tried to inline the styles into elements with inline-css node package but it isn't quite working.